 You can start claiming free childcare after your child turns 3, depending on when their birthday is.
 The same rules apply as for two year old places, see table above.

-A list of childcare providers in Sunderland can also be accessed via the Families Information Service on 0191 520 5553 or by visiting our childcare directory.
+Details of childcare providers in Sunderland can also be obtained via the Families Information Service on 0191 520 5553 or by visiting our childcare directory.

 To access free early education, please contact the childminder or day nursery of your choice.